Fed Up With Back Talk? Here's How to Respond to Your Child

 - Stay Calm

 It can be tempting to respond to disrespectful words with anger: "Don't you dare say that again, young man!
 Go straight to your room!"
 The problem is that our aggressiveness escalates the power struggle.
 "We always feel we have to meet aggression with aggressive words ourselves," says Dr. Markham.
 "We think it will improve the situation, but it actually inflames it, making our children feel like they were right to use those words with us."
-If you want your child to calm down, you'll need to stay calm first.
+If you want to raise a calm child, you'll need to stay calm first.

 Change your attitude by understanding that back talk is a sign that your child is upset and needs your help, rather than a personal attack.
 Instead, empathize: "I know that you don't want to clean up your toys right now.
 You wish you could keep on playing forever."